 Global variables are one of the most practical solutions for implementing communications channels among concurrent tasks in a shared-memory environment.
 Furthermore, global variables are a natural choice for preserving the simplicity of the Arduino framework being in line with the intuitiveness of the typical programming style of Arduino users.
 However, in a concurrent environment, global variables must be accessed in mutual exclusion to avoid race conditions and preserve the program correctness.
 In a more traditional programming environment, a professional programmer is responsible for implementing a proper access to global data by employing adequate primitive objects, like mutexes or monitors.
 In the domain of real-time operating systems, several resource access protocols, such as the Priority Inheritance Protocol (PIP), the Priority Ceiling Protocol (PCP), and the Stack Resource Policy (SRP) have been designed to bound the blocking delays caused by concurrent resource accesses.
-However, correctly using these mechanisms requires expertise in concurrent proListing 7: OIL configuration for the periodic activities examples.
+However, correctly using these mechanisms requires expertise in concurrent programming, which may be beyond the typical Arduino user background.
+Therefore, to preserve the accessibility of the original Arduino framework, ARTe automatizes the handling of shared global variables.
+This approach enforces correctness and prevents errors originating from race conditions, which are notoriously challenging to be spotted.